reachplc/digitalhub/readme.md

 To make this less complicated we include WordPress as a submodule.

-To update the version of wordpress:
+To update the version of WordPress:

 ```
 cd system
 git fetch origin --tags
-# Due to issues we need to checkout the SHA of the latest tag
-git checkout #SHA
+git checkout SHA
-cd ..
+cd ../
 git add system
-git commit -m "Updates WordPress to x.x.x"
+git commit -m "Update WordPress to x.x.x"
 ```

 ## Documentation